mfadhilgtg/academic-kickstart/content/talk/costarspectrum/index.md

   region:
   postcode:
   country:
-summary: How JPL's Team CoSTAR Won the DARPA SubT Challenge, Urban Circuit Systems Track.
+summary: I contributed to JPL Team CoSTAR article in IEEE Spectrum
 abstract:

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: 2020-11-18
-all_day: false
+all_day: true

 # Schedule page publish date (NOT talk date).
 publishDate: 2020-12-18T07:33:29+01:00